Want to know how to make money selling on eBay?

 Making money on eBay, like anything else involves rolling up your sleeves and getting messy by digging into the data.
 Hey, if it were easy, everyone would be doing it.
 Yet, the truth is, it is quite easy.
 The steps have always been simple as eBay themselves put it: 1.
 List the item 2.
 Sell the item 3.
 Get paid by eBay.
 Easy enough?

 Be sure to use all tools accessible to you to organize yourself, your listings and your shipments.
 There is nothing more important that organization when it comes to eCommerce.
-One such tool that can help you manage your inventory, order & shipments is Kyozou.
+One such tool that can help you with orders & shipments is our partner, Kyozou.
 With Kyozou you’ll be able to conveniently manage your entire online sales operation from a single screen.
-With this new integration, you can now use the power of Kyozou’s software automation to update and edit hundreds of listings in bulk with 3Dsellers listing templates.
+With this new integration, you can now use the power of Kyozou’s software automation to update and edit hundreds of listings in bulk with 3Dsellers eBay listing software.